aardappel/lobster/lobster/docs/source/command_line_usage.md

 -   `-v` : verbose mode, outputs additional stats about the program being compiled

--   `-d` : dumps internal representations of the program as AST and readable bytecode dump.
+-   `-da` : dumps internal representations of the program as AST, and `-db` for a readable bytecode dump.
 Only useful for compiler development or if you are really curious.

 -   `-w` : makes the compiler wait for commandline input before it exits.